TharinduPDeAlwis/itdr/README.md

 ## Chpater 2: Functions related to the Fourier and Convolution transformation methods to estimate Sufficient Dimension Reduction (SDR) subspaces

-In this section, we describe the functions in `itdr` package which use Fourier transformation method to estimate sufficient dimension reduction (SDR) subspaces in regression.
+In this section, we describe the functions in **itdr** package which use Fourier transformation method to estimate sufficient dimension reduction (SDR) subspaces in regression.
 We only demonstrate the Fourier transformation method.
 However, by passing the argument `method="CM"` to the `itdr()` function, convolution transformation method can be obtained.

-Before estimating the SDR subspaces, it is required to estimate the dimension (d) of the SDR subspace and tunning parameters `sw2`, and `st2`.
+Before estimating the SDR subspaces, it is required to estimate the dimension (d) of the SDR subspace and tuning parameters `sw2`, and `st2`.
 In Section 2.1, the estimation of dimension (d) is demonstrated.
 The estimation of the tuning parameter `sw2` for both subspaces, i.e., for the central subspace (CS) and the central mean subspace (CMS), is explained in Section 2.2.1.
 Moreover, the estimation of `st2` for the central subspace (CS) is explained in Section 2.2.2.
 Finally, the use of `itdr()` function to estimate the central subspace is demonstrated in Section 2.3.

 ### 2.1: Estimating the dimension (d) of sufficient dimension reduction (SDR) subspaces